JOJ0/synadm/CONTRIBUTING.md

 Releasing a new version of `synadm` requires the following steps:

 - Increase the version in all required files using the `bump.sh` script. `pip install bump2version` to your dev-environment to install the required tool.
 The final step to push to the master branch will be suggested by the script ('git push --follow-tags`).
-- Following this push command the _release CI pipeline_ will be triggered and a tag and release draft be created on GitHub.
+- ~~Following this push command the _release CI pipeline_ will be triggered and a tag and release draft be created on GitHub.~~ This is not yet setup on Codeberg
 - Edit the generated draft and add release notes with the help of the "Generate release notes" button, but reformat into sections to be consistent with prior releases.
 If things were added without a PR, add those manually to the list of new features or fixes.
 - Once the release notes are fine, make them public.
 The package can now be pushed to PyPi using the script `pypi.sh`
 - Activate a new documentation version via [https://readthedocs.org/projects/synadm/versions/](https://readthedocs.org/projects/synadm/versions/), thus we provide a version of the online documentation consistent with the content of to the newly released `synadm` package.